avrilcoghlan/LittleBookofRBioinformatics/src/chapter3_answers.rst

 Note that unfortunately the NCBI website does not allow us to search for "Berriman Matthew"[AU] so we cannot be sure that all of these sequences were submitted by Matthew Berriman.

+Q6. *How many nucleotide sequences from nematode worms are there in the NCBI Database?*

+To answer this, you need to go to www.ncbi.nlm.nih.gov and select "Nucleotide" from the drop-down list, as you want to search for nucleotide sequences.

+Then in the search box, type Nematoda[ORGN] and press 'Search'.

+Here [ORGN] specifies the group of species that you want to search for sequences from.
+In Q4, [ORGN] was used to specify the name of one organism (*Chlamydia trachomatis*).
+However, you can also use [ORGN] to specify the name of a group of organisms, for example, Fungi[ORGN] would search for fungal sequences or Mammalia[ORGN] would search for mammalian sequences.
+The name of the group of species that you want to search for must be given in Latin, so to search for sequences from nematode worms we use the Latin name Nematoda.

+The search page should say at the top 'Found 2202458 nucleotide sequences.
+Nucleotide (378255)   EST (1140454)   GSS (683749)' [as of 19-Feb-2011].
+This means that 2,202,458 DNA or RNA sequences were found from nematode worm species in the database, of which 378,255 are DNA/RNA sequences, 1,140,454 are ESTs, and 683,749 sequences are DNA sequences from genome sequencing projects.
+These sequences are probably from a wide range of nematode worm species, including the model nematode worm *Caenorhabditis elegans*.

+Q7. *How many nucleotide sequences for collagen genes from nematode worms are there in the NCBI Database?*

+To answer this, you need to go to www.ncbi.nlm.nih.gov and select "Nucleotide" from the drop-down list, as you want to search for nucleotide sequences.

+Then in the search box, type Nematoda[ORGN] AND collagen.

+Here [ORGN] specifies that we want sequences from nematode worms.
+The phrase "AND collagen" means that the word collagen must appear somewhere in the NCBI entries for those sequences, for example, in the sequence name, or in a description of the sequence, or in the title of a paper describing the sequence, etc.

+On the results page, you should see 'Found 8341 nucleotide sequences.
+Nucleotide (1546)   EST (6795)' [as of 19-Feb-2011].
+This means that 8341 DNA or RNA sequences for collagen genes from nematode worms were found, of which 6795 are EST sequences (parts of mRNAs).
+Note that these 8341 nucleotide sequences may not all necessarily be for collagen genes, as some of the NCBI records found may be for other genes but contain the word 'collagen' somewhere in the NCBI record (for example, in the title of a cited paper).

 Contact
 -------